Well, I did it. I hit 1,000 followers on Twitter. Just me and my words.

 At the door to the garage, Mina paused.
 A tall and wide figure stood in the shadows near her car.
 She reached in her purse for her taser.
-She would be as easily taken as Matty.
+She wouldn’t be taken as easily as Matty.

 “About damn time.”
 Sonja sauntered out of the shadows, a modern-day Amazon goddess in a flannel and jeans.
 As tall as Rick and nearly as muscular, her long, black braid hung over one shoulder.
 “I was at Rita’s and I got a heads up on a floga in our literal neighborhood.”

 Mina stood up straighter as she fought for words to express her indignation.
 “No fucking way.”

 Sonja flashed a sinister smile.
 “Wanna do some grocery shopping?”

 “Do they let dogs in?”
 Mina unlocked the doors and tried not to snicker as Sonja folded herself into the tiny sedan.
 “Who asked for help?”

 “Since when do we need to be asked?
 Not to mention, the bounty is decent.
 I could use some cash.
 But the dog thing is super inconvenient.”

 Mina shrugged and pointed the car toward home.
 “Yeah, being a werewolf is super inconvenient most of the time.
 I don’t even know how to fight as a human.”

 “Well, Troy could teach you.
 He taught me.”